-UI elements should have a fairly commonsense space occupancy.
+UI elements should have fairly commonsense space occupancy.
 For example, suppose an activities' main purpose is to measure how long it takes to run a certain distance and show you your current time along the way.
-Making the running time a font 8 textview in the upper right hand corner while making a "share my time to twitter" button 3/4 of the screen is probably bad design.
+Making the running time font size 8sp in the upper right hand corner while making a 'share my time to twitter' button 3/4 of the screen is probably bad design.